161chihuahuas/cv/index.md

 ##### Email *[lily.anne.hall@protonmail.com](mailto:lily.anne.hall@protonmail.com)*
 ##### Github *[github.com/tacticalchihuahua](https://github.com/tacticalchihuahua)*

-I'm an independent security researcher with an extensive background in distributed systems, digital privacy, and applied cryptography.
-Past clients I have worked with include Zcash, MetaMask, Ethereum Foundation, Blockstack, and others.
+I'm a security researcher with an extensive background in distributed systems, digital privacy and applied cryptography.
+I have worked with Zcash, MetaMask, Ethereum Foundation, Blockstack and others.

 ## professional experience

 ### Security Researcher **2017-present**
 #### Independent Contractor/Consultant

-Independent development of security tools, code reviews, security audits, pentesting, and system design reviews while consulting for private clientele.
+Developed security tools, code reviews, audits, pen tests and system design reviews while consulting for private clientele.

 ### Senior Engineering Manager **2022-2023**
 #### Spruce Systems

-Acted as a technical advisor and engineering manager to the team responsible for Sign-in-with-Ethereum (SIWE).
+Acted as a technical advisor and engineering manager to a team of six engineers responsible for Sign-in-with-Ethereum (SIWE).
 Established testing practices and co-developed the product roadmap.

 ### Senior Engineering Manager **2020-2022**
 #### Eaze

 Managed the consumer engineering department which included the web, mobile, and payments teams.
-Developed hiring rubrics, progression criteria, and operational practices.
-Led the security working group - a cross-functional team responsible for organizational and application security practices.
+Developed hiring rubrics, progression criteria and operational practices.
+Led the security working group -- a cross-functional team responsible for organizational and application security practices.

 ### Security Researcher **2017-2020**
 #### Least Authority (contract)

-Conducted dozens of security research and auditing projects for an ensemble of privacy focused technology projects.
-Authored reports, blog posts, and worked directly with clients to remediate security vulnerabilities.
+Conducted dozens of research and auditing projects for an ensemble of privacy focused technology projects.
+Authored reports and blog posts.
+Worked directly with clients to remediate vulnerabilities.

 ### Principal Software Engineer, Architect **2015-2017**
 #### Storj Labs

-Implemented the Storj protocol per its initial prototype specification, co-authored the protocol specification for its first major stable release, and acted as the open-source project's core developer.
+Implemented the Storj protocol per its initial prototype specification.
+Co-authored the protocol specification for its first major stable release.
+Acted as the open-source project's core developer and community liaison.

 ### Staff Software Engineer, R&D **2012-2015**
 #### BitPay

-Co-authored the second major release of the Merchant API and first major release of the Payroll API - both designed with a capabilities-based security model.
+Co-authored the second major release of the Merchant API and the first major release of the Payroll API -- both designed with a capabilities-based security model.
 Led the research and development team to build internal tools as well as contributions to open source projects Bitcore, Bitauth, and Copay

 ### Presentation Layer Architect **2012**
 #### Razorfish